thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 | Ensure the entire use case works as a developer expects         | End-to-end test  |
 | Ensure the entire use case works as a user expects              | Acceptance test  |

 The simplest type of automated test is a **unit test**.
-A unit test refers to a test that verifies the functionality of a specific section of code, usually at the function or class level.
+A unit test refers to a test that verifies the functionality of one specific section of code, usually at the function or class level.
 Unit tests are particularly helpful during development because when one fails, you can isolate the failure to a specific area of in the program.

 ### Exercise